-This course focuses on personal contemplative prayer as the "the one thing needed" for a personal relationship with God, and the essential soil out of which healthy and effective ministry grows.
-Including both theory and practice, the course will explore Christian contemplative traditions of prayer, and each class will include a practicum focusing on different forms of prayer.
-The course will conclude with suggestions for planting and growing a prayer-based parish ministry.
+"Rooted in God" focuses on personal contemplative prayer as the "the one thing needed" for a personal relationship with God, and the essential soil out of which healthy and effective ministry grows.
+Including both theory and practice, the course covers Biblical teaching on prayer; the contemplative tradition arising from the early desert fathers and mothers; spirituality, theology and psychology of prayer; and various Christian traditions of prayer including lectio divina, Ignatian prayer, other forms of scripture prayer, centering prayer, Christian meditation, and the awareness examen.
+The course concludes with suggestions for planting and growing a prayer-based ministry for a parish or other context in which the student hopes to minister.